 - Writing, where you sit down to write in earnest.
 In order for you not to lose the thread, you may want to keep your mindmap or the contents of the part you are working on, close to your keyboard.

 - Editing, where you proofread your paper and correct both content and language, so your paper appears coherent and well worked through.

 The four phases shouldn't necessarily follow one progressive line, where you need to finish one phase before you can continue the next.
 During the process, you will find that you will be working on several of them concurrently.

 You can try using the process tool SCRIBO to get started.
 Login via the WAYF entrance and use your SDU login credentials.

 Writing an academic paper is more than merely your writing process.

-- If you are doing an empirical project, you have to read the relevant theory and methodology, and to collect and analyse your data.
+- If you are doing an empirical project, you need to read the relevant method theory, and collect and analyse your data.
 SAGE Research Methods may help you here.

 - You have to consider how to show good scientific conduct and avoid plagiarism.

 - You have to find a supervisor to support you in your field of study and supervise the process.